Bourbon Poached Peaches

 On the way home, my husband wanted to stop off and buy some bourbon.
 He’s a Scotch drinker, but enjoyed Maker’s 46 with a friend the weekend before and wanted to treat himself.
 I convinced him to let me take some and the bourbon poached peaches were born.
 Of course there wasn’t much convincing since he got to enjoy them Saturday evening and he was a happy man

 These bourbon poached peaches are a really easy dessert dish that will be sure to impress.
 The peaches can be poached ahead of time and then just serve when you’re ready.
 The poaching liquid is reduced to make a lovely thick Bourbon sauce and then I topped the peaches with a creamy vanilla ice cream.

-This recipe would also work well using pears in the fall and winter.
+This recipe would also work well and be delicious using pears in the fall and winter.

 Go ahead, make them this weekend and impress your friends and family.
 They will think they’re eating at a fine restaurant.